Dragan Đilas: Mayor of Belgrade

-He was dismissed as mayor on 18 November 2013 and Siniša Mali was appointed as president of the Temporary Council of Belgrade.
+Đilas was dismissed as mayor on 18 November 2013, and Siniša Mali was appointed president of the temporary council of Belgrade.

 President of the Democratic Party

-In November 2012, he was elected president of the Democratic Party, replacing Boris Tadić.
-After the poor election results in the 2014 parliamentary elections, the DS Election Assembly was held in May, where he lost the party presidency to Bojan Pajtić.
-In October 2014, he resigned as a member of the National Assembly and withdrew from public life.

-He left the party in June 2016, but did not want to comment on the reasons for such a decision.
+In November 2012, Đilas was elected president of the Democratic Party, succeeding Boris Tadić.
+After the party's poor result in the 2014 parliamentary election, an extraordinary party congress was held in May 2014, at which he lost the presidency to Bojan Pajtić.
+In October 2014, he resigned his seat in the National Assembly and withdrew from public life.
+He left the DS in June 2016, declining to comment on his reasons.

 Alliance for Serbia

-After Belgrade City Council elections in 2018 when his list won 18.93% of the popular vote, Đilas announced a formation of a new opposition political alliance – as a counterweight to ruling SNS.
-His ambition was to gather all opposition political parties and organizations, regardless of their political orientation.
-He partially succeeded in this, and SzS was officially formed in September 2018, gathering both center left parties like DS and center right parties like NS.
-Since Đilas welcomed Dveri (a right wing political party) into the alliance, some liberal and left leaning organizations (notably Saša Janković's PSG) refused to take part in the alliance, though they stated they are willing to cooperate on various subjects, especially on the matter of election organization.
+After his list won 18.93% of the vote in the 2018 Belgrade City Assembly election, Đilas announced the formation of a broad opposition alliance as a counterweight to the ruling SNS, aiming to gather opposition parties regardless of ideology.
+The Alliance for Serbia (SzS) was formally established in September 2018, bringing together centre-left parties such as the DS and centre-right parties such as the People's Party.
+Because the right-wing Dveri were admitted, some liberal and left-leaning organisations, notably Saša Janković's Movement of Free Citizens, declined to join, though they said they were willing to cooperate on specific issues such as electoral conditions.